A Dublin youth told a judge he would serve a two-month term for theft “on my back asleep” after he was sentenced for his 130th criminal conviction.

-Daryll Rooney, aged 18, from Railway St in the city centre, pleaded guilty to stealing €200 worth of clothes at Champion Sports on Grafton St on May 15, 2015.
+Daryll Rooney (aged 18), from Railway Street in the city centre, pleaded guilty to stealing €200 worth of clothes at Champion Sports on Dublin's Grafton Street on May 15 last year.

 Judge O'Connor imposed a two-month term and ordered that it would run consecutively to the sentence the youth was already serving.

 “I'll do that on my back asleep Judge,” the teenager replied.